sinsunsan/angular_mixy/app/data/docs/properties_fields.md

     * **ngMaxlength**: Set the maximal number of character in this field

     **Field data and validation**
     * **ngModel**: The ngModel is where angular bind the jd model with the html form value.
 The true ngModel when a field is used in a form is a of a concatenation of formNgModel + fieldNgModel to force uniqueness.
+By default we use the id of the field as fieldNgModel.
+But it is possible to set a custom.
     * **ngModelOptions**: specify how the ng-model should update.
 Useful to set a delay between the moment we type and the api call especially with automatic update (ng-change).
 This settings can be made at the form level to prevent repeating it for all fields.
 [Angular Doc](https://docs.angularjs.org/api/ng/directive/ngModelOptions)
     * **ngChange**: Automatically trigger a fonction when the field change.
 Set ngModelOptions to fine tune the delay to process this update relative to user activity